 Figure 2 shows the timing diagram for a serial read from the AD7814.
-The $\overline{\text{CS}}$ line enables the SCLK input.
-Ten bits of data are transferred during a read operation.
+The $\overline{CS}$ line enables the SCLK input.
+Ten bits of data and a leading zero are transferred during a read operation.
 Read operations occur during streams of 16 clock pulses.
-The serial data is accessed in a number of bytes if ten bits of data are being read.
-At the end of the read operation, the DOUT line remains in the state of the last bit of data clocked out of the AD7814 until $\overline{\text{CS}}$ returns high, at which time the DOUT line goes into three-state.
+The serial data is accessed in a number of bytes if 10 bits of data are being read.
+At the end of the read operation, the DOUT line remains in the state of the last bit of data clocked out of the AD7814 until $\overline{CS}$ returns high, at which time the DOUT line goes into three-state.